ipfabric/docs/docs/support/known_issues/IP_Fabric/error_messages/aql_internal_error.md

 shown after any main action after upgrade (for example after Unloading snapshot or starting Network discovery).

-The database got corrupted (no worries all of your data are safely stored) and is necessary to run maintenance.
+The database got corrupted (no worries, all your data is safely stored), and it is necessary to run maintenance.

 This can be done in **Settings --> System --> Backup & Maintenance** in the main GUI.
 For more information see [Schedule System Maintenance](../../../../IP_Fabric_Settings/system/Backup_and_Maintenance/system_maintenance.md).